Groundwater flow CONtrols on CRitical zonE ThErmal Regime

 Data Collection and Model Development

 WP3 will bring critical in situ data to constrain these newly developed models.
-WP4 will further develop advanced numerical models to separate the effects of fluid flow and surface warming.
+WP4 will further develop advanced numerical models to separate the effects of fluid flow and of surface warming.

 Field Studies

-With the help of the developed numerical approaches, WP5 will study the evolution of temperature at field sites (characterized in WP3) chosen to isolate the role of different forcings (climatic, anthropogenic) on the critical zone thermal regime.
+With the help of the developed numerical approaches, WP5 will study the evolution of temperature at field sites (characterized in WP3) chosen to isolate the role of different forcings (climatic, anthropogenic) on critical zone thermal regime.

 Conclusion